Lapidar Lladrovci

-Lapidar Lladrovci (born 15 December 1990) is a Kosovar professional footballer who plays for KF Feronikeli.
+Lapidar Lladrovci (born 15 December 1990) is a Kosovan former professional footballer who played as a midfielder.
+He spend the majority of his career in Kosovo, most notably with Feronikeli, whom he captained.

 Club career

 In January 2015, Lladrovci went to a trial with Albanian Superliga club Tirana which he successfully passed and signed a pre-contract, but was sent on loan at his previous club Feronikeli until the end of the season.

 On 1 February 2016, Lladrovci joined fellow Albanian Superliga side as a free transfer.

+Lladrovci announced his retirement at the end of 2024–25 season, having played only 11 league matches with Feronikeli.

 International career

 Lladrovci made his international debut for Kosovo on 12 January 2020 in a friendly match against Sweden, which finished as a 0–1 loss.